COMPUTER AIDED DRAWING

 Additional documents are available on Aulaweb.

-Ricevimento: The teacher is available for the students at the end of each lesson.
+Ricevimento: The teacher is available for the students at the end of each lesson or via a Teams' meeting.

 ROBERTO RAZZOLI (President)